The Quiet: Plot

-Following the accidental death of her deaf father, Dot, an orphaned teenager who is also deaf-mute, is sent to live in Connecticut with her godparents, Paul and Olivia Deer, and their teenaged daughter, Nina.
+Following the accidental death of her deaf father, Dot, an orphaned teenager who is also deaf-mute, is sent to live in Meriden, Connecticut, with her upper-class godparents, Paul and Olivia Deer, and their teenage daughter, Nina.
 Dot and Nina had been friends in childhood, before Dot lost her hearing as a result of a medical condition.
 The aloof Nina resents Dot's presence in the home and insults her repeatedly.
 Meanwhile, Dot observes that Olivia, an unfulfilled interior designer who was close friends with Dot's mother, is an alcoholic with a prescription drug addiction.
-Late one night, while returning to her bedroom, Dot observes Paul and Nina having sex in Nina's bedroom, unbeknownst to them.
-It becomes clear that Nina and Paul have had a years-long incestuous relationship, which Nina uses as leverage against her father to get whatever she wants.
+Late one night, while returning to her bedroom, Dot observes Paul raping Nina in her bedroom, unbeknownst to them.
+It becomes clear that Paul has been sexually abusing his daughter for years.

 At school, Dot is a social outcast, though Connor, a basketball player, takes an interest in her, much to the chagrin of Nina's abrasive friend, Michelle, who is pursuing him.
 One afternoon, Nina returns home early from cheerleading practice and overhears Dot playing Beethoven on the family's piano.
 When one of the strings breaks, Nina hears Dot swear loudly, before vocally harmonizing with the strings as she tunes them.
 Realizing Dot is neither deaf nor mute, Nina withholds her knowledge of this.
 At lunch the next day, acting under the guise that Dot cannot hear, Nina assays her by confessing her hatred of her father, and details her plan to murder him.

 That evening, Dot goes on a date with Connor, who is able to communicate with her by lip reading.
-Dot returns home to find Paul and Nina in bed together, and deliberately breaks a vase in the hallway, interrupting their rendezvous; Nina realizes the action signifies Dot's alliance with her.
+Dot returns home to find Paul and Nina in bed together, and deliberately breaks a vase in the hallway, interrupting; Nina realizes the action signifies Dot's alliance with her.
 Later, Dot comforts Nina in her bedroom as she cries herself to sleep.
 The following night, after a basketball game, Connor confides numerous personal secrets to Dot, including his attention deficit disorder and his chronic masturbation.
 The two proceed to have sex in the school swimming pool.
 Meanwhile, Nina returns home from the game and is visited by Paul in her bedroom while she irons her cheerleading uniform.
 Mustering the courage to proceed with the murder, Nina tells him to close his eyes, and that she has a secret to show him; she proceeds to approach him with the hot iron to burn his face, but is interrupted when Dot returns home.
-Nina puts the iron down, and instead lies to her father that she is pregnant and needs a thousand dollars for an abortion.
+Nina puts the iron down, and instead lies to her father that she is pregnant with his child and needs a thousand dollars for an abortion.
 He agrees to give Nina the money the next day.